Join Anna Maria’s

 Butter an 8 inch (20 cm) diameter cake pan.
 Cover the bottom with a round parchment paper.

-In a bowl combine the chopped nuts, chopped candied peel, flour, and the spices.
+Combine the chopped nuts, chopped candied peel, flour, and the spices in a bowl.

-In a small saucepan place the sugar and honey.
-Turn heat to medium, and stir until sugar melts completely.
+Place the sugar and honey in a small saucepan.
+Turn the heat to medium, and stir until the sugar melts completely.

-Stir the melted honey-sugar into the bowl with the nuts mixture, until well combined.
+Stir the melted honey-sugar into the bowl with the nut mixture until well combined.

 Transfer this compound into the cake pan.
 Wet your hands and push the mixture evenly in the pan.

-The origins of this cake are ancient and can be traced back to the honey-fruit cakes prepared in the middle ages.
-It is made combining together nuts, honey, and a lot of spices.
-In those times the nunneries and later the chemists assumed the preparation of the Panforte, and some of the most famous brands still today have the names of those old pharmacists' families.
+The origins of Panforte are ancient and can be traced back to the honey-fruit cakes prepared in the middle ages.
+It is made by combining nuts, honey, and a lot of spices together.
+In those times, the nunneries and later the chemists assumed the preparation of the Panforte, and some of the most famous brands today still have the names of those old pharmacists' families.

-The oldest recipes for panforte (called Panpepato) contained a larger quantity of pepper.
-Today the most widely known is Panforte “Margherita”, named in the early 1800’s in honor of Queen Margherita, and based on a recipe by the more delicate taste.
+The oldest recipes for Panforte (called Panpepato) contained a larger quantity of pepper.
+Today the most widely known is Panforte “Margherita,” named in the early 1800’s in honor of Queen Margherita, and based on a recipe with a more delicate taste.